Volunteer in Madagascar

 Volunteers are accommodated in locally built huts on Nosy Komba and can expect to share a hut with up to five other volunteers of the same sex.
 Bedrooms are comprised of bunk beds and there are basic cold shower and flush toilet facilities on-site.
 Volunteers are expected to contribute to ensuring the bathrooms and huts are kept clean and tidy.
 Lockable storage boxes for volunteers are available in the main house, however volunteers should also bring a padlock to secure personal items in their luggage when not in use.
 Volunteers are required to bring their own towels and bedding (sheet, pillow, pillow case, mosquito net and thin sleeping bag/top sheet).
 It is hot in Madagascar and most people only require a sheet to sleep under, although in the cooler months (June to August), a blanket or sleeping bag may be required.
-Power is delivered to the volunteer accommodation by an on-site generator and the generator will usually run for up to 1-2 hours per day to charge electrical equipment.
-Volunteers are encouraged to minimise the amount of electronic equipment they bring as the camp only has limited power points available to charge devices.
+Power for lights is supplied from solar panels and there is a backup generator for staff use that may run 1 - 2 hours per week.
+Volunteers are encouraged to minimize the amount of electronic equipment they bring as the camp only has limited power points available to charge devices.
 We recommend volunteers bring solar chargers to charge their devices, if possible.
-The accommodation is fairly isolated and only accessible by boat or a 30-minute walk across boulders and uneven terrain to the nearest village.
+The accommodation is fairly isolated and only accessible by boat or a 30-minute walk across boulders and uneven terrain to the nearest village for WiFi and charging.

 WiFi is accessible in the local village and you can also purchase a local SIM card with data for an unlocked mobile phone when you arrive in Madagascar.